-The typical reaction is - what is EDI and how should my company prepare for this development?
+The typical reaction is - what is EDI and how should my company prepare for the EDI benefits that will accrue from this key business development?

 A request to be EDI ready can cause initial concern.
 There's likely to be a knowledge gap around technical issues like integrating EDI with your existing back-office process.

 The pressure to make sure that orders, invoices and payments run smoothly will, no doubt, be front of mind.

 Don’t worry, EDI is not as complex as it sounds.
 Setting it up won't disrupt your business, if handled the right way.

 This blog will walk you through the basics of EDI, how EDI benefits your business and how to implement it.

 In simple terms, Electronic Data Interchange or EDI is the computer to computer exchange between two companies of standard business documents in electronic format.

 EDI automates the exchange of documents like purchase orders, despatch advices, invoices and credit notes.

 Data is formatted to travel directly between trading partner’s computer system without manual intervention.